martin-ockajak/automorph/README.md

 ## Client

-The client provides automatic creation of proxy instances for remote JSON-RPC APIs from existing classes thus making the remote calls fully transparent.
+The client provides automatic creation of proxy instances for remote JSON-RPC APIs from existing classes or traits thus making the remote calls fully transparent.
 Additionally, it allows calls and notifications of remote API methods directly.

+Client plugins:

 ```
         .--------.     .-----------.